30th August 2017. By Ryan Baldi.

 They have, after all, just won the Champions League for the second year in a row, becoming the first team to defend the title since AC Milan of the early 1990s, so it's hardly as though sweeping changes are required.
 Manager ZinÃ©dine Zidane can already count upon the services of four-time Ballon d'Or winner Cristiano Ronaldo, Gareth Bale, Luka Modri? and Toni Kroos, to name but a few of Los Blancos' foremost luminaries.

-It is also true that, were it not
+It is also true that, were it not for the almighty spending power of Paris Sai

 Monthly Archives: August 2017